AllenVAL/Geog458TileSetPractice/readme.md

 ---

-##  Study Area
-The geographic focus of this project is **Seattle, Washington**, including the surrounding urban area.
-All tile sets were exported with a limited spatial extent to reduce file size and improve performance on GitHub Pages.

----

 ## Project Overview
 This project demonstrates the creation of custom raster map tiles using **QGIS** and **QMetaTiles**, and the assembly of those tiles into an interactive **Mapbox GL JS** web map.